Getting care and support

 You could get help from us if:

-- you have a physical disability, illness or mental health condition
+- you have an illness or mental health condition

 - you're frail